yanlipnican/typex/README.md

 Typex is lightweight **typescript** framework built on top of **Express.js**.
 It adds bit of opinion to unopinionated world of node, to help you make a better software and javascript development process more pleasant.
 It's goal is to provide Spring(Java)/Symfony(PHP) like project structure such as controllers, services and **dependency injection**.
-It leverages typescript classes, annotations and few packages to jump start you to do a very good structured and readable code.
+It leverages typescript classes, annotations and few packages to jump start you to write a very good structured and readable code.

 ## Documentation
 * Demo project is [here](https://typex-framework.gitbooks.io/typex-framework).